Long-listed for the Frank O’Connor International Short Story Award 2011

 ‘Through the stealthy movements of his prose, Rob Mimpriss enacts the quiet enigma of people’s lives and relationships.
 The result is an understated fiction of compelling intensity.’

 ‘A quiet writer with a loud voice...
 I'll be listening for more.’

 Michael Nobbs, gwales.com

 ‘beautifully written, rich in atmosphere and thought provoking’

 Prayer at the End: Twenty Stories is now complete and has been submitted for publication.

 Stories will consider the lives of Muslims in Wales, will compare the scruffy towns of the north with the towns of Eastern Europe, and will consider the desperate urge to escape alongside the need to belong.

 ‘Hart’s Reach’ is forthcoming in an anthology of short stories translated into Arabic, and ‘Hamilton Park’ was a runner up in the Rhys Davies Competition.
-Other stories have appeared in Blue Tattoo, Annexe Magazine and The Harbinger.
+Other stories have appeared or are forthcoming in Blue Tattoo, Annexe Magazine, The Harbinger and New Writing.